Difficult Bible Quiz about the Bible Persons.

 -

-Who did Jesus tell not to marvel that he must be born again?
+Which Bible person did Jesus tell not to marvel that he must be born again?

 a.
 Pontius Pilate.